 INFANT is Ireland’s first dedicated perinatal research centre.
-Founded following a decade of world-class, multi-disciplinary collaborative research and an array of industry partnerships, INFANT is an international leader of discovery and innovation in perinatal healthcare.
+The centre’s mission is to make pregnancy safer and to improve health outcomes for mothers and babies worldwide.
+The world-class, multi-disciplinary collaborative research and an array of industry partnerships make INFANT an international leader of discovery and innovation in perinatal healthcare.

-With active project grants worth €30 million, INFANT has more than 70 researchers (soon to increase to around 100).
-They work to address unmet worldwide clinical needs for effective screening tests for the most common complications of pregnancy and the most significant problems for new-borns.
-These include pre-eclampsia, preterm birth, fetal growth restriction, poor nutrition, hypoxic-ischaemic encephalopathy (HIE) and asphyxia at birth.
+With active project grants worth €30 million, INFANT has approximately 100 staff working to address unmet worldwide clinical needs for pregnant women and newborn babies.
+They are working to develop screening tests for pre-eclampsia, preterm birth, fetal growth restrictions and conducting research on maternal and infant nutrition, hypoxic-ischaemic encephalopathy (HIE) and asphyxia at birth.

 Prof Louise Kenny - Centre Co-director

 Louise Kenny is Professor of Obstetrics at UCC, a consultant obstetrician and part of the perinatal medicine team at Cork University Maternity Hospital.
 Her work has resulted in three patent applications relating to pregnancy biomarkers and more than 100 peer-reviewed original papers, reviews and book chapters.
 Professor Kenny leads the pregnancy research activity at INFANT.

 Prof Geraldine Boylan - Centre Co-director

 Geraldine Boylan is Professor of Neonatal Physiology at UCC.
 She has written dozens of peer-reviewed journal articles and conference papers, and contributed chapters to eight books.
 Professor Boylan leads the neonatal brain research activity at INFANT.